 Repeat as necessary to suit your needs.

-- In the toolbar, click the Dashboard layout button and select the necessary layout.
+- In the toolbar, click the Dashboard layout button and select the desired layout.
 Drag and drop widgets as needed.

 ALM Octane maintains the specific widgets and layout between sessions.